EllyPirelly/cf-meet/README.md

 Then their city should be changed to that city (i.e., “Berlin, Germany”) And the user should receive a list of upcoming events in that city
 ```
+User Story: <br>
+As a user, I should be able to toggle event details, so I can either see a summarized event detail or en elaborate event detail
 ```
 Feature: Toggle between showing or hiding details of one event